analogdevicesinc/VSCode-Maxim/readme.md

 * The optimization level that the compiler uses can be set by changing the `MXC_OPTIMIZE_CFLAGS` variable.
 See [GCC Optimization Options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more details on available optimization levels.
 For example, disable optimization with `MXC_OPTIMIZE_CFLAGS = -O0`

 ## Setting Search Paths for Intellisense
 VS Code's intellisense engine must be told where to find the header files for your source code.
-By default, Maxim's perpiheral drivers, the standard libraries, and all of the sub-directories of the workspace will be searched for header files to use with Intellisense.
+By default, Maxim's perpiheral drivers, the C standard libraries, and all of the sub-directories of the workspace will be searched for header files to use with Intellisense.
 If VS Code throws an error on an `#include` statement (and the file exists), then a search path is most likely missing.

 To add additional search paths :
 1. Open the `.vscode/c_cpp_properties.json` file.